ineffectivecoder/goercer/README.md

 - Previous Responder/ntlmrelayx captures

 **Q: What's the difference between PetitPotam pipes?**
-A: All pipes use the same MS-EFSRPC protocol but different named pipe endpoints:
+A: All pipes (lsarpc, samr, netlogon, lsass) bind to the same MS-EFSRPC UUID and support all 6 opnums:
 - `lsarpc` (default): Most reliable, always available
-- `efsr`, `samr`, `netlogon`, `lsass`: Alternative endpoints if lsarpc is blocked
+- `samr`, `netlogon`, `lsass`: Alternative endpoints if lsarpc is blocked or monitored
+- `efsr`: May not exist on all systems

 **Q: Why does Opnum 0 succeed but no callback?**
 A: Opnum 0 (EfsRpcOpenFileRaw) is often patched to return success without performing UNC access.
-The tool automatically tries Opnum 4 (EfsRpcEncryptFileSrv) which usually works.
+The tool automatically tries 5 additional opnums (4, 5, 6, 7, 12) which typically work even when opnum 0 is patched.

 **Q: How is this different from Coercer?**
 A: